-63: An emerald vapour neck of the bottle.
+- An emerald vapour issues from the open neck of the bottle.
 When it clears you find a tall figure with green skin standing before you.
 Arms folded across his barrel-like chest, he bows low.
 'Greetings, master!' he booms.
 'I am Ghilbee, and for releasing me I can grant you skill, stamina or knowledge.'
 If you choose skill, he will restore your Fighting Prowess to its Initial level.
-If you choose stamina, he will restore 4 points of your Constilution.
+If you choose stamina, he will restore 4 points of your Constitution.
 If you choose knowledge, he gives you a clue to defeating Slank (turn to 69 to find out what it is).
 After performing whichever of these services you request, he vanishes.
-Turn to 44.

-64: Following instructions affixes the sliver of armour to the point of one of your arrows.
+Turn to 44. - 64: Following instructions in his book, Vimbol affixes the sliver of armour to the point of one of your arrows.
 He then restrings your bow using the nun's hair.
 'This will kill Slank at once if you shoot him through the heart,' he explains.
 'Lastly, then, do you have the ashes of a saint?'